 “It’s simple, really.
 We want our Western Pennsylvanian hicks to be happy.
 This is largely a Trump-supporting town of pseudo-patriots, and we need to make sure they don’t go boycotting the team.
 So, while we don’t like ignoring the fact that these are perfectly legitimate protests, we also don’t like losing money.
 So players and coaches alike will do as they’re told or pay a steep price.”

 It seems like the Steelers have a good handle on this thing.
-They’re dealing with it just like you’d expect a cog in the American capitalist machine to.
+They’re dealing with it just like you’d expect from a cog in the American capitalist machine.
 The entire league should take notes.
 Great job, Steelers.